-Our income from operations in the current quarter was \$3.3 million compared to \$2.0 million in the prior year quarter.
-This change was primarily the result of the increase in sales and gross profit margin as discussed above.
+Income from operations in the current year quarter was \$4.3 million compared to \$1.2 million in the prior year quarter.
+This change was the result of the increase in sales and gross profit margin in the current year quarter over the prior year quarter as discussed above.

-Equity loss of joint ventures was \$120,000 during the current quarter compared to equity earnings of \$422,000 in the prior year quarter.
-During the current quarter our joint ventures in China and Brazil both incurred relocation costs associated with moves to new facilities and start-up costs associated with a new product line.
-Both of these items caused STRATTEC to incur an equity loss from joint ventures in the current quarter compared to the prior year quarter equity earnings from joint ventures.
-We anticipate these transition costs to continue over most of the remaining fiscal year.
+Equity loss of joint ventures was \$140,000 during the current year quarter compared to equity earnings of joint ventures of \$197,000 in the prior year quarter.
+During the current year quarter our joint ventures in China and Brazil continued to incur relocation costs associated with moves to new facilities and start-up costs associated with a new product line.
+Both of these items resulted in STRATTEC incurring an equity loss from joint ventures in the current year quarter compared to the prior year quarter in which STRATTEC had equity earnings from joint ventures.
+We anticipate these transition costs and related losses to continue for VAST China over the remaining 2012 calendar year.